 Hospice can be provided in a patient's home, at our inpatient hospice care centers, hospital and assisted living communities or in VA contracted facilities for eligible veterans.

-Western Reserve Care Solutions has earned a Level 5 designation in the We Honor Veterans program, the highest level a hospice can achieve.
+Hospice of the Western Reserve has earned a Level 5 designation in the We Honor Veterans program, the highest level a hospice can achieve.

 Western Reserve Navigator Palliative Care Services